Home

 3. That your spark plug and wires are working.

-Testing a failure of your ignition system
+Testing for a suspected failure of your BMW motorcycle ignition system

 1. Power must get to the coils.
-The power could fail to get there because there isn’t any power due to a dead battery or poor connections.
+The power could fail to get there because there isn't any power due to a dead battery or poor connections.
 The kill switch (on some models) could fail and kill it all of the time.
-Any of the many wires leading to the ignition system could fail.
+Any of many wires leading to the ignition system could fail.

 The two coil wiring diagram used on BMW motorcycles